sebilm/ioBroker.nibeuplink/README.md

 ### 1.0.0 - 2021-12-30

 - Support to manage Nibe heat pump (write support #6)
+  - To manage your Nibe heat pump you must pay for it on Nibe Uplink website!
   - You need to run the new version 30 minutes and then get a new AuthCode in the settings to use it!

 ### 0.5.3 - 2021-11-21